 'Right To Be Forgotten' Only Applies To Websites Inside EU, European Court Says

-Google and other search engines must agree to European citizens' requests for some information about them to be "forgotten" online — but that process shouldn't be global, and it only applies to search sites in the EU, the European Court of Justice says.
+Google and other search engines must agree to European citizens' requests for some information about them to be "forgotten" online — but that process shouldn't be global, and it applies only to search sites in the EU, the European Court of Justice says.

-The ruling is a win for Google, as it puts new restrictions on a 2014 EU court decision that affirmed individuals' rights to ask tech companies to remove URLs from search results related to their name.
+The ruling is a win for Google, as it puts new restrictions on a 2014 European Union court decision that affirmed individuals' rights to ask tech companies to remove URLs from search results related to their name.

 Since the 2014 ruling, Google has used location information to "geoblock" users from seeing links that were requested to be removed.
 But France's privacy agency, the CNIL, hit Google with a 100,000-euro fine in 2016, hoping to compel the company to "de-reference" disputed URLs on all its search engine domains worldwide, not only those in Europe.